-The decrease in other income during the three months ended March 31, 2019, as compared to the three months ended March 31, 2018, resulted from a decrease in investment income attributable to lower average marketable-debt securities balances held during the three months ended March 31, 2019, as compared to the year ago period, and a decrease in other income related primarily to a decrease in sublease rental income during the three months ended March 31, 2019, as compared to the year ago period.
+Other income decreased by \$0.2 million during the three months ended March 31, 2020, as compared to the three months ended March 31, 2019.
+The decrease in other income was due primarily to lower investment income, as we had lower average marketable-debt securities balances held during the three months ended March 31, 2020, as compared to the year ago period.